* Kenyan ecologist and environmental activist

-- Kenya’s Assistant Minister in the Ministry of Environment, Natural Resources and Wildlife
+* Served as Assistant Minister in Kenya’s Ministry of Environment, Natural Resources and Wildlife

-- Charged that “some sadistic white scientists” created the AIDS virus “to punish blacks” and, ultimately, “to wipe out the black race.”
+* Charged that “sadistic [white] scientists” created the AIDS virus “to wipe out the black race”

 “Renowned and admired throughout her native Kenya and across Africa for her pioneering struggle against deforestation and for women’s rights and democracy, Ms. Maathai has also played an important role at UN conferences such as the Earth Summit, making an imprint on the global quest for sustainable development….
 Selfless and steadfast, Ms. Maathai has been a champion of the environment, of women, of Africa, and of anyone concerned about our future security.”

-Maathai is also an anti-white, anti-Western crusader for international socialism.
-She charges that “some sadistic [white] scientists” created the AIDS virus “to punish blacks” and, ultimately, “to wipe out the black race.”
-Maathai continues:
+Maathai was also an anti-white, anti-Western crusader for international socialism.
+She charged that “some sadistic [white] scientists” had created the AIDS virus “to punish blacks” and, ultimately, “to wipe out the black race.”
+Maathai continued:

 “Some say that AIDS came from the monkeys, and I doubt that, because we have been living with monkeys [since] time immemorial; others say it was a curse from God, but I say it cannot be that….
 Us black people are dying more than any other people in this planet.
 It’s true that there are some people who create agents to wipe out other people.”

-“Why is the rest of the world just watching,” Maathai asks, “doing nothing while Africans are being wiped out?
+“Why is the rest of the world just watching,” Maathai asked, “doing nothing while Africans are being wiped out?
 The rest of the world has abandoned us.”

-Thus in Maathai’s view, Arab genocide is the fault of wealthy whites.
+Thus in Maathai’s view, Arab genocide was the fault of wealthy whites.

 Most importantly, the CGG’s proposals would phase out America’s veto in the Security Council.
 At the same time, the CGG would increase UN authority over member nations, declaring, “All member-states of the UN that have not already done so should accept the compulsory jurisdiction of the World Court.”
 It asks the UN to prevail upon member governments to enact proposals made by wide NGOs – such as the Green Belt Movement.
 “Our Global Neighborhood” also suggested creating a 10,000-man “UN Volunteer Force” to be deployed at the UN’s approval on infinite peacekeeping missions everywhere (except Iraq).